 Remind Them Who You Are

 If you were in an office, everyone would meet you and shake your hand, and remember your face and name.
 “Meet Tim!
 He’s starting in your department!”
 You’d shake Tim’s hand, see where he’s working compared to where you sit, and you’d get used to seeing Tim every day.
-Maybe you’d see him at the water-cooler or in the lunchroom.
+Maybe you’d see him at the water cooler or in the lunchroom.
 The point is that you’d get used to seeing Tim on your team.

 Unfortunately, that’s not an option at the moment.
-Working from home doesn’t have that same advantage that constant familiarity through sharing a workplace does.
+Working from home doesn’t have the same advantage that constant familiarity through sharing a workplace does.
 People may not remember who you are, because you’re not mentally part of their team yet.
 The team might not have been ready to work from home when you joined, so they might be adapting to a variety of changes.
 All of this means you may have to introduce yourself more than once.
 Before starting your question or comment, just mention your name and that you’re new.
 For example: “Good morning, It’s Tim, the new guy!
 I’m just checking in with you to see if…”

 In a face-to-face interaction, you receive all the extra information: tone of voice, facial expressions, and all of the body language.
 In an active office, someone could pull you aside and let you know what particulars you’re missing from your latest project.
 None of this is available if you’re getting your assignments through email or a phone call, so be sure to really reach out to clarify any particulars that might have you stumped.
 Don’t be afraid to ask for more information or to ask a colleague to jump on a call with you.